vmware-samples/euc-samples/Windows-Samples/README.md

-# AirWatch-samples
+# EUC-samples

 ## Windows-Samples
-This section of the **AirWatch-samples** repository contains samples relating to Microsoft Windows endpoint management.
+This section of the **EUC-samples** repository contains samples relating to Microsoft Windows endpoint management.

 Some examples of items to submit for consideration and use by the community: